Koha-Community/kohadocs/source/acquisitions.rst

 .. _add-a-contract-label:

-Add a Contract
+Add a contract
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At the top of a Vendor Information Page, you will see a 'New Contract' button.
+At the top of a vendor information Page, you will see a 'New contract' button.

 |image790|